-Solar FiT Cuts – What, Why and When
+Solar FiT Cuts in 2017 - What, Why and When

-When the Government first announced that it was to cut solar subsidies last year it caused chaos and confusion.
+When the Government first announced that it was to cut solar subsidies in October 2011 it caused chaos and confusion.
 From panic buying and planned projects being shelved indefinitely, to the prospect of hundreds of job losses and companies taking legal action, to say the industry was unsettled would be an understatement.

 However despite the Government cuts solar PV remains an attractive option, not least because the cost of the technology has fallen equally as dramatically as solar FiTs.